All Products

 Query the storage status of data in a table

 You can call the hg_table_storage_status function to query the storage status of data in a table.
 The returned result of the hg_table_storage_status function includes the storage size of user data, not the storage size of metadata.
-Sample statements:
+Sample statement:

-SELECT * from hg_table_storage_status('<schema_name>', '<table_name>');
+SELECT * FROM hg_table_storage_status('<schema_name>', '<table_name>');

 Parameter